 A few potential downsides have to be considered.
 In many counties there are special speed limits for cars with trailers so that can slow travelling down.
 Parking might require a bit of extra practice.
 Fuel consumption went up a bit when using a trailer that was lower that the car height.
 A trailer that was over a foot higher that our car resulted in fuel consumption rising significantly, especially at higher speeds.
 Unfortunately aerodynamic resistance doesn’t increase linear with speed, it increases faster.

-Van or camper.
 I have seen them on every windsurf spot around the world that I visited.
 Windsurfer vans or campers.
-Personally I have always dreamt of having one.
-I have travelled with other surfers in their vans.
+Personally I have always dreamed of having one.
+I have traveled with other surfers in their vans.
 I experienced they have the same advantages as trailers without many of the downsides.
 Of course a van might consume a bit more fuel than a smaller road car though.
 Buying a van especially for your hobby can be expensive.

 As mentioned, converting it in to a camper can save quite a few tax dollars in some countries.
 Camping in your van can save money compared to staying in hotels or apartments.
 Check local law before you decide to camp in the wild because it’s is often restricted or forbidden.